The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-It will be necessary to bring in Subsection 2.1 the definitions of the metric spinors and connecting objects for both formalisms.
-In Subsection 2.2, the gauge behaviours of the basic objects for the $\varepsilon$-formalism are specified in conjunction with the definition of spin tensors and densities.
-We shall have to include the definition of densities that bear a combined world-spin character because of the occurrence of such a quantity in the expression for a typical $\gamma$-metric component.
-The spin-affine structures are shown in Subsection 2.3 along with the relevant covariant-derivative patterns and computational devices.
-All eigenvalue equations and metric expressions are deduced in Subsection 2.4.
-The transformation laws for spin-affine connexions and the gauge description of the limiting process are considered together in Subsection 2.5.
-Gothic letters will henceforth also be used to denote weights of spin densities.
-It will be understood from now on that world-gauge characters are intrinsic geometric attributes which must not as such depend upon the implementation of any differential configurations.
-In Subsections 2.3 and 2.4, we shall make particular use of the relations [29-31]
+Subsection 3.1 exhibits the definitions of the metric spinors and connecting objects for both formalisms.
+In Subsection 3.2, the gauge behaviours of the basic objects for the $\varepsilon $-formalism are specified in conjunction with the definitions of spin tensors and densities.
+We shall have to include the definition of densities that bear a combined world-spin character because of the occurrence of such an object in the expression for a typical $ \gamma $-metric component.
+The definition of spin affinities along with the relevant covariant derivative patterns and computational devices are shown in Subsection 3.3.
+All eigenvalue equations and metric expressions are deduced in Subsection 3.4.
+The gauge transformation laws for spin-affine connexions as well as the introduction of the correspondence principle and a detailed description of the limiting process are considered together in Subsection 3.5.
+Gothic letters will also be used to denote weights of spin densities.
+Without any risk of confusion, we will utilize the same symbol as the one for the world-covariant differentials of Section 2 upon dealing with covariant derivatives in both formalisms.
+It will be understood from now on that world-spin characters are intrinsic geometric attributes which must not as such depend upon the implementation of any $\nabla $-differentiation.
+A horizontal bar lying over some kernel letter will denote the operation of complex conjugation.